Cold brewed coffee is typically made using coarse grounds because they're easier to strain and help keep sediment down during a long steep.

 Cold brew with fine ground coffee; does it taste good?

-Yes, cold brew with fine ground coffee does taste good.
-The finer the grind of the coffee, the more surface area there is for the coffee to come in contact with water, and therefore, the quicker it will release all its delicious flavor.
+Cold brew with fine ground coffee can taste great.
+The finer the grind of the coffee, the greater the surface area for the coffee to come into contact with water, and therefore, the quicker it will release its flavor.

 Cold brew with fine ground coffee.